 Women's military service is implemented with as few special arrangements as possible and using solutions that are economically favourable from the point of view of the Defence Forces.
 Women have their own barrack rooms in garrisons.
+As we are writing this booklet, some garrisons are experimenting shared accommodation for men and women on a voluntary basis.
 In field exercises, during military exercises and on naval warships separate accommodation is not arranged.